developer-zebra/developer-zebra-site/src/ekd/1-2/guide/about/index.md

 <br>

 ### `IMPORTANT - PLEASE READ`
+* <u>**Enterprise Keyboard Designer must be used only in full screen mode**</u>.
+Resizing the EKD application window after starting a project can result in unpredictable behavior.
 * **Enterprise Keyboard 3.2 (or higher) must be installed and set as the default input method on the device** to display layouts made with EKD.
 * **<u>Only one keyboard or custom key layout can be displayed on the device screen at a time</u>**.
 When a custom key layout is displayed, all other keyboards are hidden, including the standard Enterprise Keyboard alpha-numeric layout.
 * **To display an EKD layout, it must be called by an app using intents** (see [EKB APIs section](/enterprise-keyboard/latest/guide/apis)).
-* **Apps on the device can access <u>only a single EKD project file</u>**, but multiple layouts can be saved in that single project file and called independently through intents.
+* **Apps on the device can access <u>only a single EKD project file</u>**, but as many as 20 layouts can be saved in that single project file and called independently through intents.
 * EKD projects are saved and deployed as encrypted files that can be decrypted on the device only by **DataWedge, Enterprise Browser and Enterprise Keyboard** and applications running on a Zebra Android device.
-* Layout files can be imported into Enterprise Keyboard Designer and modified or supplemented with additional keys and/or layouts.
+* Layout files can be imported into EKD and modified or supplemented with additional keys and/or layouts.
-* **Zebra recommends resetting to the default input device when quitting an app that uses EKB**.

 > **Note**: In this guide, the terms “button” and “key” are used interchangeably.